silent5/droplets/README.md

 Rule|Result
 :----:|------
 ADD| The droplet's height is increased by one after it is triggered.
 The range of the increase is bound by the value in the range control.
 SUB|The droplet's height is decreased by one after it is triggered.
-The range of the increase is bound by the value in the range control.
+The range of the decrease is bound by the value in the range control.
 R+|The droplet's height is increased by a random amount after it is triggered.
 The range of the increase is bound by the value in the range control.
-R-|The droplet's height is increased by a random amount after it is triggered.
-The range of the increase is bound by the value in the range control.
+R-|The droplet's height is decreased by a random amount after it is triggered.
+The range of the decrease is bound by the value in the range control.

 When a trigger rule is enabled for a note event, a yellow "R" will appear on that note event's height slider.
 This is in part because the height slider will not behave normally when a rule is enabled.
 Kind of hard to describe but just play with it and see.